MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-mobile-geofiltering.md

    ms.date="06/16/2016"
    ms.author="maggies"/>

-# Set geofiltering in Power BI Desktop for the Power BI mobile apps
+# Set geographic filtering in Power BI Desktop for the Power BI mobile apps

 In Power BI Desktop, you can [categorize geographical data](powerbi-desktop-data-categorization.md) for a column, so Power BI Desktop knows how to treat values in visuals in a report.
 As an added benefit, when you or your colleagues view that report in the Power BI mobile app for iOS, Power BI automatically provides geographical filters that match where you are.